v1nidev/electron-template/README.md

 ## TO-DO

-- Calculate the values to show potential savings / necessary amount;
 - Insert stake fractions to the list after the user select the percentage and click the CTA button;
 - Make the percentage buttons more similar to the design shown on the videos (including the animation);
 - Fix seconds precision in stake listed items;